JasonLocklin/Dissertation/SA/Methods.md

 TODO: Figure [fig:Landmark] goes about here.
 Caption: Figure depicts two trials of the landmark task.
-Initial trials have obvious bias, and the participant responds by indicating whether the mark was right or left of center.
+Initial trials have obvious bias, and the participant responds by indicating whether the mark was right or left of centre.
 The stimuli bias was adjusted with a staircase method to identify the location at which the participant is unable to judge the bias and guesses randomly.